kestra-io/docs/content/docs/14.best-practices/from-dev-to-prod.md

 icon: /docs/icons/best-practices.svg
 ---

-This page describes common patterns to deploy your flows from development to production environments.
+Common patterns to deploy your flows from development to production environments.

 ## Development Environment